Redemption (card game): Competition

 The nature of the game allows for and has resulted in a National Tournament structure (within the U.S.).
 Tournament levels range from Local to District to State to Regional to the National tournament.
 The National tournament is held once a year and is held in a different location each year.
 For official tournaments, prizes are provided by Cactus Game Design and they generally include Redemption booster packs and Tournament Promotional Cards.
-Redemption Nationals is open to all player; there are no prerequisites for entrance.
+Redemption Nationals is open to all players; there are no prerequisites for entrance.